Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - Use relaxation techniques, such as mindfulness and meditation.

-- Learn how to change your ‘self-talk’ or inner thought patterns (a mental health professional can help you do this).
+- Learn how to understand and respond better to your 'self-talk' or inner thought patterns — a mental health professional can help you do this.

-- Tackle small tasks that you may have been avoiding.
-This will help you to feel better about yourself.
+- Tackle small tasks that you may have been avoiding, to help with a sense of accomplishment

 You can find more anxiety management strategies on the Beyond Blue website.